-The new Belgian act on security interests2 providing for the registration of pledges (equivalent to mortgages) in an online registry (pledge register) creates new opportunities for the financing of aviation and rail assets.
+The Belgian Act on security interests2 on movable goods providing for the registration of pledges (equivalent to mortgages) in an online registry (pledge register) creates new opportunities for the financing of aircraft and rolling stock.

 i Domestic and international law and regulation

 Conflict of laws

-International conventions binding Belgium supersede domestic law.3 In the absence of an applicable international convention, the Code of International Private Law (Code IPL) determines which country's law will apply.4
+International conventions binding Belgium supersede domestic law.3 In the absence of an applicable international convention, the Code of International Private Law (Code IPL) determines the applicable law and competent courts.4

 EC Regulation No. 593/2008 of the European Parliament and of the Council of 17 June 2008 (Rome I) shall determine the law applicable to contracts.5

 Substantive law on contracts

 Under Belgian law, contracts are, in general, governed by Articles 1101 to 1369 of the Civil Code.
-Specific provisions of the Civil Code rule a number of contracts in particular, such as:
+The Civil Code provides specific provisions on certain specific contracts, such as: